leinadalrus/tintagel-head/README.md

 - I have C++14 code in the high-level programming tiers of the project because it's _"safer."_
 - It also helps if we in turn have to 'interop' with another user's C++ code, especially with Soloud being unupdated for years.
 - 'C99' itself will not allow us to write code in a modern sense with polymorphism/inheritance.
+But will still be utilised for ARM vs x86_64 architecture interpreter(s) and compiler(s).
+- Procedural programming with some _this and that_ of functional and object-oriented programming would be nice. (_Oooooh_ maybe data-oriented programming as well!?)
 - At some point of the program we'll need to use a Strategy design pattern with a Singleton since we're working with- -peripherals after all.